Role of Benefits

 - What if an employee becomes disabled and has no insurance?

-- What if an employee dies leaving dependents with no source of income?
+- What if an employee dies, leaving dependants with no source of income?

 - Provide tax-effective compensation.